-There are two important points to be observed here:
+In summary, there are several important points to be observed:

-- 1. AFT Impulse calculates transient, or time varying hydraulic forces.
-This does not include constant loads from fluid, piping, and fittings weight.
+- AFT Impulse calculates transient, or time-varying hydraulic forces.
+This does not include constant loads from fluid, piping, and component weight.
 A comprehensive analysis of pipe loading must separately include these items. - 2.
-In some cases, ignoring friction and momentum force balance terms will result in force imbalances that do not exist in reality, since the frictional forces on the pipe exactly counterbalance the force calculated from the pressure differential at the selected locations.
+The Difference force type calculates the axial pipe force between a pair of 90 degree elbows. - 3.
+In some cases, ignoring friction and momentum force balance components will result in forces that do not exist in reality, since the frictional forces on the pipe exactly counterbalance the force calculated from the pressure differential at the selected locations.

-Step 9.
+Step 7.
 Export CAESAR II Force File

-Go to the Output window, click on the File menu and select Export Force File and choose CAESAR II Force File, which will open the export file window shown in Figure 6.
+➤ Go to the Output window, click on the File menu and select Export Force File and choose CAESAR II Force File, which will open the Export Force File window shown in Figure 6.